jcseals/jcseals.github.io/_drafts/htb-help-walkthrough.md

 Copied to: ~/ctf/htb/help/40300.py
 ```

 It's not wise to blindly execute code downloaded from the internet on your machine, especially exploit code for a number of reasons.
 First, we should read the code and ensure it's not doing anything harmful to our system.
-Second, it also gives us the ability to see if we need to make minor adjustments to the code for it to work in our environment or with the victim's environment.
+Second, it gives us the ability to see if we need to make minor adjustments to the code for it to work in our environment or with the victim's environment.
 Finally, it gives us an opportunity to learn how the exploit actually works.

 Below is an edited version of the exploit code with almost all of the original author's comments removed for brevity (I needed to alter the "Date" key in the headers dict and change the strptime formatters):